nanocurrency/nano-docs/docs/commands/command-line-interface.md

 _version 24.0+_
 It requires the argument `--account` and sets the confirmation heights of the specified account to 0.
 It may also be passed the value `all` to reset all the accounts.
 Do not use while the node is running.

+_since version 19.0 up to 23.3_
+Sets the confirmation heights of all accounts to 0.
+Optional `--account` to only reset a single account.
+Do not use while the node is running.

 ### --daemon
 Start node daemon.
 Since version 19.0, network and path will be output, similar to:
 ```